-- Advisor means a person chosen by Guadalupe School to accompany the party to meetings, interviews, or hearings related to the resolution process and to advise the party on that process. - Complainant means an individual who is alleged to be the victim of conduct that could constitute sexual harassment based on a protected class; or retaliation for engaging in a protected activity. - Complaint (formal) means a document submitted by a Complainant or their parent/guardian or signed by the Title IX Coordinator alleging sexual harassment or retaliation under this Policy and requesting that the school investigate the allegation. - Confidential Resource means a non-school employee who is not a Mandated Reporter of notice of harassment and/or retaliation. - Day means a school day when Guadalupe is in normal operation. - Education program or activity means locations, events, or circumstances where Guadalupe exercises substantial control over both the Respondent and the context in which the sexual harassment occurs. - Final Determination: A conclusion by the standard of proof that the alleged conduct did or did not violate policy. - Finding: A conclusion by the standard of proof that the conduct did or did not occur as alleged (as in a "finding of fact"). - Formal Grievance Process means the method of formal resolution designated by the school to address conduct that falls within the policies included below, and which complies with the requirements of the Title IX regulations (34 CFR §106.45). - Grievance Process Pool includes any investigators, Decision-makers, hearing officers, appeal Decision-makers, and/or Advisors who may perform any or all of these roles (though not at the same time or with respect to the same case). - Decision-maker or Panel refers to those who have decision-making and sanctioning authority within Guadalupe's Formal Grievance process. - Investigator means the person or persons assigned by Guadalupe to gather facts about an alleged violation of this Policy, assess relevance and credibility, synthesize the evidence, and compile this information into an investigation report and file of directly related evidence. - Mandated Reporter means an employee of Guadalupe who is obligated by policy to share knowledge, notice, and/or reports of harassment and/or retaliation with the Title IX Coordinator and/or their supervisor.
+- Advisor means a person chosen by Guadalupe School to accompany the party to meetings, interviews, or hearings related to the resolution process and to advise the party on that process. - Complainant means an individual who is alleged to be the victim of conduct that could constitute sexual harassment based on a protected class; or retaliation for engaging in a protected activity. - Complaint (formal) means a document submitted by a Complainant or their parent/guardian or signed by the Title IX Coordinator alleging sexual harassment or retaliation under this Policy and requesting that the school investigate the allegation. - Confidential Resource means a non-school employee who is not a Mandated Reporter of notice of harassment and/or retaliation. - Day means a school day when Guadalupe is in normal operation. - Education program or activity means locations, events, or circumstances where Guadalupe exercises substantial control over both the Respondent and the context in which the sexual harassment occurs. - Final Determination: A conclusion by the standard of proof that the alleged conduct did or did not violate policy. - Finding: A conclusion by the standard of proof that the conduct did or did not occur as alleged (as in a "finding of fact"). - Formal Grievance Process means the method of formal resolution designated by the school to address conduct that falls within the policies included below, and which complies with the requirements of the Title IX regulations (34 CFR §106.45). - Grievance Process Pool includes any investigators, Decision-makers, hearing officers, appeal Decision-makers, and/or Advisors who may perform any or all of these roles (though not at the same time or with respect to the same case). - Decision-maker or Panel refers to those who have decision-making and sanctioning authority within Guadalupe's Formal Grievance process. - Investigator means the person or persons assigned by Guadalupe to gather facts about an alleged violation of this Policy, assess relevance and credibility, synthesize the evidence, and compile this information into an investigation report and file of directly related evidence. - Mandated Reporter means an employee of Guadalupe who is obligated by policy to share knowledge, notice, and/or reports of harassment and/or retaliation with the Title IX Coordinator and/or their supervisor.1 - Notice means that an employee, student, parent/guardian, or third-party informs the Title IX Coordinator or other Official with Authority of the alleged occurrence of harassing, discriminatory, and/or retaliatory conduct.

-&lt;sup>1 Not to be confused with those mandated by state law to report child abuse, elder abuse, and/or abuse of individuals with disabilities to appropriate officials, though these responsibilities may overlap with those who have mandated reporting responsibility in this Policy.
+1 Not to be confused with those mandated by state law to report child abuse, elder abuse, and/or abuse of individuals with disabilities to appropriate officials, though these responsibilities may overlap with those who have mandated reporting responsibility in this Policy.